openharmony/docs/en/application-dev/reference/apis-basic-services-kit/common_event/commonEvent-telephony.md

 Indicates that an SMS message is received.

 - Value: usual.event.SMS_RECEIVED_COMPLETED
-- Required subscriber permissions: ohos.permission.RECEIVE_SMS (for system applications only)
+- Required subscriber permissions: ohos.permission.RECEIVE_SMS (for system apps only)

 When the device receives an SMS message, the event notification service is triggered to publish this event.